General: Combined sales: Property sold with other property

-If you find out that an apportionment has been made you should check with thebuyer/seller’s district to make sure that the buyer/seller has used the same apportionmentin their capital allowance computations as your taxpayer.
-You should not accept yourtaxpayer’s computations if different figures have been used.
+If you find out that an apportionment has been made you should check that the other party to the sale (the buyer/seller) has used the same apportionment in its capital allowance computations.
+You should not accept your taxpayer’s computations if different figures have been used.

 For plant and machinery fixtures, the value can be fixed by a joint election under CAA01/S198 or S199.
 Indeed, due to changes made in 2012 and 2014 it is usually necessary for the parties to make such an election to ensure that the purchaser is entitled to claim capital allowances.
 For further information, see CA26000.

 Peter sells a pub together with plant and machinery fixtures and chattels to Dennis for £1,000,000.
 Peter has claimed capital allowances on the plant and machinery.
 They have elected under CAA01/S198 for the fixtures to be valued at £1.
 Peter’s apportionment is pub £974,999; fixtures £1; chattels £25,000.
 Dennis’s apportionment is pub £949,999; fixtures £1; chattels £50,000.
 Neither Peter’s nor Dennis’s capital allowance computations in respect of the chattels should be accepted until they both use the same apportionment.

 You should ignore any apportionment figures shown in the sale documents if those figures seem unreasonable.
 You must remember that if the total sales figure has been negotiated at arm’s length you cannot change that total sales figure.
 If you think that the apportionment given by the taxpayer undervalues the assets that have qualified for capital allowances you can only challenge that apportionment if you can also show that something else has been overvalued.